SapienzaInteractiveGraphicsCourse/final-project-ags-team/docs/Report.md

 ## Robot Collision Box

-In order to make the robot interact with the environment we created a body that act like a collision box, then we linked them movement of the collision box to the movement of the robot’s mesh.
+In order to make the robot interact with the environment we created a body that act like a collision box, then we linked the movement of the collision box to the movement of the robot’s mesh.
 The movement of the box is obtained by updating the velocity of the body along the x and z axis.

 ## Jump

 In the same way as we update the horizontal velocity to make the robot move, we can update the y velocity to make the robot perform a jump.
 In order to not make the robot jump even when it’s in the air we created a list that contains the objects on top of which the robot can jump.
-Every time the robot collide with one of this the variable “canJump” is updated to true.
-Clearly when the robot is touching the ground the variable “canJump” is always true.
+Every time the robot collide with one of this, the variable “canJump” is updated to true.
+Clearly, when the robot is touching the ground the variable “canJump” is always true.

 # User Interaction